 Thank you for your interest in ALLIANCE!
 We welcome all potential members to take part in our Open House event, which usually takes place in November or December, as well as our auditions during the winter and spring.
-Membership is open to all ages though 19 is our average age!
+Membership is open to all ages!

 Audition Dates and Locations